rockettheme/docs/Docs/wordpress/themes/salient/layout.md

 ---
 title: Salient: Front Page Layout
-description: Your Guide to Widget Positions in the Salient Template for WordPress
+description: Your Guide to Widget Positions in the Salient Theme for WordPress
-breadcrumb: /wordpress:WordPress/!templates:Templates/salient:Salient
+breadcrumb: /wordpress:WordPress/!themes:Themes/salient:Salient

 ---